CBEP-SoCB-Details/CBEP_OA/Derived_Data/Data_Review_And_Filtering.md

 reference temperature (rather than estimating \[CO<sub>2</sub>\] as Weiss did).
 Here we use \(12 ^{\circ} C\) as our reference temperature.

-Equations from Takehashi et al. 2002 do not LOOK similar to Weiss’s equations, but they are nearly equivalent.
+Equations from Takahashi et al. 2002 do not LOOK similar to Weiss’s equations, but they are nearly equivalent.
 At fixed salinity near full sea water, they essentially differ only by a constant.